moduloTech/toolbox/README.md

 This readme file is only for the eyes of the Ruby On Rails teams at moduloTech.

-There are plans to update it to the rest of the world in a few weeks
+There are plans to update it to the rest of the world in a few weeks.

 # Introduction

-Standardizing our development process and habits is part of our startegy to embrace a pleasant journey as any developper belonging to moduloTech should be able to think and write code in the exact same way as another one.
+Standardizing our development process and habits is part of our strategy to embrace a pleasant journey as any developper belonging to moduloTech should be able to think and write code in the exact same way as another one.

-This Handbook has been written and updated by all the developers of moduloTech, feel free to submit your own pull request and keep this page **beautiful** and **uptodate**
+This Handbook has been written and updated by all the developers of moduloTech, feel free to submit your own pull request and keep this page **beautiful** and **up to date**.

 Any time you feel like someone is slipping away from this methodology, feel free to push them back to this document.

 # Comments

 Commenting your code is mandatory and part of the process of making friends at moduloTech YaY 😃

 ## Classes